Seven-Limit Just Intonation

 P8 :: 2/1

-These two chromatic scales, derived from tetrachords of Archytas and Ptolemy, have the same options for septimal alterations on the major second, minor third, major sixth, and minor seventh intervals, namely (SpM2, Sbm3, SpM6, and Sbm7) tuned to (8/7, 7/6, 12/7, and 7/4).
+These chromatic scales, derived from tetrachords of Archytas and Ptolemy, have the same options for septimal alterations on the major second, minor third, major sixth, and minor seventh intervals, namely (SpM2, Sbm3, SpM6, and Sbm7) tuned to (8/7, 7/6, 12/7, and 7/4).
 Cool.

-The two chromatic scales differ on the septimal options for minor second, major third, minor sixth, and major seventh.
+The chromatic scales differ on the septimal options for minor second, major third, minor sixth, and major seventh.
 In the chromatic Archytas, those septimal intervals look much simpler: (Sbm2, SpM3, Sbm6, and SpM7) tuned to (28/27, 9/7, 14/9, and 27/14).
 In the chromatic Ptolemy scale, we've got versions of all of those that are altered by a syntonic comma, namely (SbAcm2, SpGrM3, SbAcm6, and SpGrM7) tuned to (21/20, 80/63, 63/40, 40/21).

 I still really like using one tetrachord twice to make major scales.
 There's an audible structure there that an audience can follow.
 Another thing I appreciate about those scales is their simplicity and the challenge they offer to the composer to commit to doing just one thing - namely to optimize their music within the constraint of a fixed scale.
 And even though I have combined Archytas-derived major scales with each other, and combined Ptolemy-derived major scales with each other, to get a better picture of two septimal interval spaces, you could take the union of a single septimal major scale with its octave complement to get a single chromatic scale (with no options for alterations) if you wanted that same structure and constraint as the original major scales had.